mouniraz/FlutterLayouts/README.md

 ```
 ## Exercice 2
 the purpose of this activity is to do with ListView
-1. Create a new Widget ListLayout with MaterialApp et Scaffold as widget Root
+1. Create a new Widget ListLayout
 2. in the body of scaffold, Display a Listview with three Text A,B, C
 ```dart
 ListView(children: [Text("A"),Text("B"),Text("C")],padding: EdgeInsets.all(8),)